tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### HTTP Adapter to Java message tests

-Once we're satisfied about the communication between UI and `Portfolio`, we can look at the behaviour of the `Portfolio` part of the domain model.
-This part of the domain model is responsible for exposing the valuation request port.
-This port is implemented by a HTTP adapter to create a RESTful endpoint.
+Once we're satisfied about the communication between UI and `Portfolio`, we can look at the behaviour of the Portfolio part of the domain model.
+This part of the domain model is responsible for exposing the valuation request interface.
+This is implemented by a HTTP adapter to create a RESTful endpoint.
 It turns the HTTP call into a Java API call so our tests should exercise this adaptation.

 ![](images/part2/design.md/test-portfolio-valuation.png)